defold/doc/docs/en/manuals/live-update.md

 $ openssl pkcs8 -topk8 -inform pem -in private_raw.key -outform der -nocrypt -out private.der
 $ openssl rsa -in private_raw.key -outform DER -RSAPublicKey_out -pubout -out public.der
 ```
 This will output `private_raw.key` (can be safely deleted), `private.der`, and `public.der`.
-To use the keys for signing open the Live update settings view and point respective field to the generated keys.
+To use the keys for signing open the Live update settings view and point respective fields to the generated keys.

 ### Scripting with Live update manifest
-Addon to the scripting example above, we add the following callback function
+Adding to the scripting example above, we add the following callback function

 ```lua
 local function store_manifest_cb(self, status)